M64GitHub/neuralnet/README.md

 # neuralnet

 Artificial Feedforward Evolutionary/Genetic Neural Network: An Adaptable Generic Model for Test and Learning Purposes.
 Aimed for Tests in  Multi-class Classification and Nonlinear Regression.
-Evolution-theory and genetic algorithm based learning.
+Evolution-theory and genetic algorithm based learning vs classic backpropagation later on.
 Hacking playground and deep dive into the concepts of modern ML and Ai.

 ## Motivation